Aetherinox/csf-firewall/README.md

 </div>

 <div align="center">
-<h6>Official repository for Config Server Firewall ♾️</h1>
+<h6>♾️ Official repository for Config Server Firewall ♾️</h1>
 </div>

 <br />

 <p>

-ConfigServer Firewall (CSF) is a popular and powerful firewall solution for Linux servers.
-This repo contains complete installation guides, a new dark theme, and also numerous patches for `Docker` and `OpenVPN` firewall support so that you can allow traffic between these services without interruption.
+ConfigServer Firewall (CSF) is a robust and widely used firewall for Linux servers, offering an intuitive graphical interface that lets you manage your own firewall rules and supports both iptables and nftables.

 <br />